Linutronix/TSN-Testbench/CONTRIBUTING.md

-# Contributing to Linux TSN Testbench
+# Contributing to Linux RealTime Communication Testbench

-The Linux TSN Testbench encourages contributions in form of feedback, bug reports and/or code contributions.
+The Linux RealTime Communication Testbench encourages contributions in form of feedback, bug reports and/or code contributions.

 ## Github Workflow

-The Linux TSN Testbench follows the Github development model using pull request.
+The Linux RealTime Communication Testbench follows the Github development model using pull request.
 To contribute code to the project use the following workflow:

 1. Fork the repo and create your branch from `main`